Exploring the Maya Goddess IxChel

 Incorporating Plants Native to IxChel Into Your Practice

 IxChel and the Maya civilization originate from the Yucatan region & peninsula of South America.
-Some of the plants and trees sacred to that area include: copal, passion flower, plumeria—frangipani trees, habanero chilies, mangos, avocados, papaya, pomegranate, bananas, plantain, lemons, palms, agave, aloe vera, and many others.
+Some of the plants and trees sacred to that area include copal, passion flower, plumeria or frangipani trees, habanero chilies, mangos, avocados, papaya, pomegranate, bananas, plantain, lemons, palms, agave, aloe vera, and many others.

 Respectfully incorporating these resins, flowers, herbs, and food into your daily rituals is a terrific way to honor IxChel and to bring Her magick into your life and magickal practice.
 They also make great offerings to the Goddess.